alexanderbnelson/dynamic-import-turbo/BUG_REPORT.md

 ## Actual Behavior

-Turbopack fails to compile any page in the application with a fatal error about modules in async chunking edges not being chunkable.
+Turbopack fails to compile any page under the `[domain]/(site)` route with a fatal error about modules in async chunking edges not being chunkable.

 ## Additional Context

-- The error occurs during the compilation of `/home/page`, but the root cause is in the root layout (`app/layout.tsx`)
-- The dynamic import uses a template literal with a runtime variable
-- The imported modules (`theme-one.tsx`, `theme-two.tsx`) are simple TypeScript files exporting default objects
+### Why This Pattern is Critical

-- This pattern is commonly used for multi-tenant applications where themes/configurations are loaded dynamically based on database data
+This is a fundamental pattern for multi-tenant applications where:
-- The middleware (`proxy.ts`) handles domain-based routing but shouldn't affect this issue

-## Workarounds Attempted

-None found yet that maintain the dynamic nature of the theme loading.
+- **Themes are determined at runtime** from database lookups based on domain/subdomain
+- **Configuration cannot be known at build time** because it depends on which tenant is accessing the site
+- **Each tenant needs different styling, fonts, and behavior** loaded dynamically

+### What We've Tried

+1. **Simplifying the import path**: Changed from `theme-${name}/theme-${name}` to just `theme-${name}` (using `index.tsx`)
+2. **Simplifying font loading**: Reduced to a single `.woff2` font file instead of multiple `.otf` files
+3. **Removing Turbopack config**: Tried with and without custom Turbopack rules
+4. **Webpack loaders**: Attempted `file-loader` for fonts, but Turbopack's webpack loader compatibility is limited (doesn't support `this.emitFile`)

+### The Core Issue

+The error message "Module in async chunking edge is not chunkable" suggests that Turbopack cannot handle modules that are:
+1. Dynamically imported with template literals
+2. Contain runtime-only resolvable paths
+3. Located in async Server Components

+This prevents any dynamic module loading pattern where the module path depends on runtime data.

 ## Impact

-This prevents using dynamic imports with template literals in Server Components, which is a critical pattern for:
+**CRITICAL** - This completely blocks:
 - Multi-tenant applications with dynamic theming
 - Dynamic configuration loading based on runtime data
-- Any scenario requiring conditional module loading in the root layout
+- Conditional module loading in Server Components where the module path cannot be known at build time
+- Any SaaS application pattern where tenant-specific resources need to be loaded dynamically